ridaeh/ridaeh/README.md

 #### Who Am I?
 Briefly, let’s just say I’m a Engineer, full time multitasking Ninja.

 In details , I'm ridae hamdani, writer, developer and other things.
 I'm interested in way too many things including mobile dev ,fullstack ,DevOps, AI ...
 I am endlessly curious.
-I loves to share the cool stuff I discovered (especially when it can make other people's life easier).
+I love to share the cool stuff I discovered (especially when it can make other people's life easier).
 During my free time, I also like to read books , watching series ...
 My daily objectif is to became an advocate

 PS: If you read this till this PS, it’s that I owe you a “Thanks for your time”!